 I was just accepted to the Chicago Mosaic School certificate program which I am starting in April.

 My work can be seen at the SEMVA Gallery in downtown Rochester, I just became one of the member artists.

 My work is being featured in the April issue of the Rochester Visitor Magazine.

 Kristin Dieng is a fine mosaic artist, specializing in stained glass-on-glass artwork.
-She chooses to work in stained glass, highlighting the interaction between glass and light and the ways in which they dance together when illuminated.
+Her work highlights the intersection of glass, light and color, and the ways in which they dance together when illuminated.
 Kristin's creative motivation comes from her desire to respond positively to a chronic illness.
 For her, creating art provides an opportunity for finding purpose and enjoyment in life, and this enjoyment shines through her use of bright, colorful designs.
 Kristin specializes in landscapes, trees and flowers, as well as other designs involving nature; she also enjoys creating complex geometric patterns.
-All of her designs are created with hand-cut stained glass pieces, and Kristin often uses semi-precious gemstones, such as agates, geode slices and gems, in her designs to create additional points of interest.
+All of her designs are created with hand-cut stained glass pieces, and Kristin often uses glass beads, semi-precious gemstones and geode slices in her designs.

 As a mixed media and glass artist, I get to combine all of my passions.
 I don't have to settle on one medium to express myself.
 I can use a photograph or drawing and apply a stained glass mosaic on top of it.
 Glass is so versatile and I absolutely love the color palettes and combinations available to choose from.

 I can also sculpt an object and apply all sorts of items to adorn it and create a 3D mosaic piece from scratch or I can re-purpose a 3D item into something totally new and whimsical.

 My favorite aspect of my art is the puzzle element - each finished piece arrives by meticulously cutting and shaping or manipulating each element to fit together to achieve my desired end result.